mrisher/smtp-sts/reporting.md

     Presently, the only three valid choices are `tlsa`, `sts`, and the literal string `no-policy-found`.
 It is provided as a string.
 * `policy-string`: The string serialization of the policy, whether TLSA record or MTA-STS policy.
-Any linefeeds from the original policy MUST be replaced with [SP].
-TODO: Help with specifics.
+Any linefeeds from the original policy MUST be replaced with space.
 * `domain`: The Policy Domain upon which the policy was applied.
-For messages sent to `user@example.com` this field would contain `example.com`.
+For messages sent to `user@example.com` this field would contain `example.com` ([@!RFC5890]).
 It is provided as a string.
 * `mx-host-pattern`: The pattern of MX hostnames from the applied policy.
 It is provided as a string, and is interpreted in the same manner as the